mlbowser/journal2020/content/Journal_2020.md

 UTV down the pipeline, continuing with weed survey work that they had begun earlier.

-Our first stop was at a gated valve on the pipeline at 60.57667°N, 150.471202°W. Here we just saw *Taraxacum officinale*, *Trifolium*, and other common weeds of trails and roads.
+Our first stop was at a gated valve on the pipeline at 60.57667 °N, 150.471202 °W. Here we just saw *Taraxacum officinale*, *Trifolium*, and other common weeds of trails and roads.

-Our next stop was at DP-100.
-This was quite clean.
+Our next stop was at DP-100 at 60.5848 °N, 150.444657 °W. This was quite clean.
 The only non-native plant we saw here was *Taraxacum officinale*.

 The vegetation response has looked quite nice along this pipeline.
 Most of the woods have burned with moderate severity and already aspens,